hashicorp/terraform-provider-aws/website/docs/d/instance.html.markdown

 * `arn` - The ARN of the instance.
 * `associate_public_ip_address` - Whether or not the Instance is associated with a public IP address or not (Boolean).
 * `availability_zone` - The availability zone of the Instance.
-* `auto_recovery` - The automatic recovery behavior of the Instance.
 * `ebs_block_device` - The EBS block device mappings of the Instance.
     * `delete_on_termination` - If the EBS volume will be deleted on termination.
     * `device_name` - The physical name of the device.